ASU-EGR314-2025-S-305/ASU-EGR314-2025-S-305.github.io/docs/charts.md

 - The process repeats continuously, ensuring that the robot follows the line smoothly.

 ### **Communication Protocols Used:**
-- I2C Communication → Used between the ESP32 and the Color Sensor for data exchange.
+- I2C Communication → Used between the ESP32, Motor and the Color Sensor for data exchange.

 - PWM Signals → Used between the ESP32 and the Motor Driver to control motor speed and direction.